Everyone longs for a haven. But what IS a haven? And how can you create one?

 When I step back from my home and try to look at it as a stranger, it’s easier to see what needs added – or taken away.
 And when I try to look at my own life as others see me, I can find how I need to change to become a warmer, more welcoming woman.

-For you, what makes a person or a place feel like a haven?
+For you, what is a haven?
+What makes a person or a place feel like a haven?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!